stevewallone/volo-app/server/README.md

 Your API will be available at `http://localhost:8787` (or your configured port).

+## Build Process

+**No build step required!** Cloudflare Workers automatically handle the build process during both development (`wrangler dev`) and deployment (`wrangler deploy`).
+The TypeScript files in `src/` are processed directly by Wrangler.

+This is different from traditional Node.js applications that require a separate build step to compile TypeScript to JavaScript.

 ## API Authentication

 All routes under `/api/v1/protected/*` require authentication.
 To authenticate requests: